robtweed/golgi-sbadmin/GETTING_STARTED.md

 ## Customising the SBAdmin Header Panel

-Rather than using simple HTML tags within the SBAdmin Panel, you should use the other Golgi SBAdmin WebComponents that are designed for use within it.
+Rather than using simple HTML tags within the SBAdmin Header Panel, you should use the other Golgi SBAdmin WebComponents that are designed for use within it.
 These include their own specific, built-in styling:

 - *sbadmin-brand*: use this for displaying any text that you want to appear in the Header Panel
 - *sbadmin-sidebar-toggle*: use this to provide a responsive display that automatically takes account of the screen width.